JGarza189/neuroblastoma-2025/User-Guide/README.md

 ### 1. Open Jupyter Notebook

-While in Jupyter Notebook, load all of the scripts and files into your working directory :
+While in Jupyter Notebook, load all of the scripts and files into your working directory:

 ```
 1. model.toml